-An Example of a Zero-Based Budget
+Example of a Zero-Based Budget

-Is a Zero-Based Budget right for you?
+Is the Zero-Based Budget right for you?

-If you have any questions about how to get this process going for you, let me know in the comment section below.
-I’ll be sure to help you out!
+If you have any questions about how to get this process going for you, be sure to ask them in the comment section below and I’ll be sure to help you out!

 Thanks so much for reading, be sure to share this post on Pinterest so your friends can see it too!